Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 If you know the entity type you are looking for, searching in `project`, `file`, or `folder` is what you want.
 To search over annotations of all entity types, use `entity`.

 The `<expression>` section are the conditions for limiting the search.
-Below we'll demonstrate some examples of limiting searches.
+Below demonstrates some examples of limiting searches.

 For complete information on how to form queries and the types of limiting that can be performed, see the [Synapse Query API](https://sagebionetworks.jira.com/wiki/display/PLFM/Repository+Service+API#RepositoryServiceAPI-QueryAPI).

 Along with annotations added by users, every entity has a number of fields useful for searching.
-For a complete list, see [here](http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/org/sagebionetworks/repo/model/Entity.html), but we describe some useful ones now.
+For a complete list, see [here](http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/org/sagebionetworks/repo/model/Entity.html), but here are some really useful ones.

 * `projectId` which project the entity is associated with
 * `parentId`: where the entity resides (inside a folder/sub-folder; may also be the project if in the root folder) - useful for finding all files if you know they are in a specific folder